Perinatal Substance Abuse Program (PSAP) - San Jose California

 Perinatal Substance Abuse Program (PSAP) - San Jose, CA

-Perinatal Substance Abuse Program psap is treatment facility located at 2425 Enborg Lane in the 95128 zip code in San Jose, CA that offers medication-assisted substance use treatment.
-It accepts people with co-occurring substance use and mental disorders, court/judicial system clients and domestic violence victims into its treatment program.
-Perinatal Substance Abuse Program psap provides methadone maintenance, buprenorphine maintenance and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Perinatal Substance Abuse Program psap consist of relapse prevention, substance use counseling and motivational interviewing.
+Perinatal Substance Abuse Program psap is treatment facility located at 2425 Enborg Lane in the 95128 zip code in San Jose, CA that offers medication-assisted addiction treatment.
+It accepts people with HIV or AIDS, adult women and pregnant/postpartum women into its treatment service.
+Perinatal Substance Abuse Program psap provides buprenorphine maintenance, methadone maintenance and naltrexone administration to adults and young adults.
+Some of the treatment approaches used by Perinatal Substance Abuse Program psap consist of matrix Model, anger management and substance use counseling.

 Address: 2425 Enborg Lane, San Jose, CA 95128